Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Echo state networks and transfer learning

+The ESN setup we use in this paper is similar to that of~\cite{chen2022predicting}.
+The common approach is that the values of $\beta_1$ and $\beta_2$ should be \revisiontwo{chosen so that $A r(t) + W_{\mathrm{in}} X(t)$ evolves in the nonlinear regime of $\tanh (\cdot )$} and the ESN operates in the \revisionthree{unsaturated regime.} \revisiontwo{Choosing appropriately depends upon the problem at hand.} We performed a basic search to determine optimal hyperparameter values.
+Our search revealed that the ESN performs considerably suboptimally when $\beta_2 \lesssim 1$ and $\beta_1 \in [0.1,0.5]$.
+The performance of the ESN is not very sensitive to hyperparameter values as long as $\beta_1 \in [0.01, 0.1]$ and $\beta_2 \in [0.1, 0.4]$.
+The value of $\mu$ has been taken from~\cite{chattopadhyay2020data}. \revisiontwo{Since our study involves long stationary simulations where initial transient behavior is not important, we do not use reservoir warm-up in this work.
+We performed a synchronization test (not included here for the sake of brevity), showing that the reservoir synchronizes with 2 to 4 timesteps.}

-Transfer learning~\cite{inubushi2020transfer,chen2022predicting} is a machine-learning approach wherein knowledge in a source domain is used to improve predictive performance in a target domain.
+Transfer learning~\cite{inubushi2020transfer, chen2022predicting} is a machine-learning approach wherein knowledge in a source domain is used to improve predictive performance in a target domain.
 In our context, the source and target domains are simply two sets of gKS parameters.
 Our central premise for linking transfer learning to ESNs is the following.
-Once the ESN is well trained in the source domain, it will retain predictive power in the target domain after receiving a training update using a small transfer-learning dataset from the target domain.
+Once the ESN is trained well in the source domain, it will retain predictive power in the target domain after receiving a training update using a relatively small transfer-learning dataset from the target domain.
+However, the amount of transfer learning data might depend on a particular dynamic regime.

-Writing $\X_{TL}$ for the transfer-learning dataset, the update to the output layer is obtained by solving the optimization problem given by
+Writing $\X_{\mathrm{TL}}$ for the transfer-learning dataset, the update to the output layer is obtained by solving the optimization problem given by

-Here, $\alpha$ is the rate of transfer learning and $\rr_{TL}$ is the (time-dependent) state of the reservoir (with the same number of time-snapshots as $\X_{TL}$).
+Here, $\alpha$ is the rate of transfer learning and $\rr_{\mathrm{TL}}$ is the (time-dependent) state of the reservoir (with the same number of time-snapshots as $\X_{\mathrm{TL}}$).
 The update to the output layer and new output layer are given explicitly by

 Here, $W_{\mathrm{out}}$ and $W_{\mathrm{out}}^{\mathrm{new}}$ are the output layer in the source and target domains, respectively.